yhw-yhw/SHOW/README.md

 <!-- ![Teaser SHOW](doc/images/overview.png) -->

-<p align="center">The architecture of SHOW.
-Given rgb images or videos only, SHOW can reconstruct holistic whole body mesh results. <p align="center">

 This repository provides the official implementation of SHOW(Synchronous HOlistic body in the Wild).
+Given rgb images or videos only, SHOW can reconstruct holistic whole body mesh results.
 Please refer to the [arXiv paper](export.arxiv.org/abs/2212.04420) for more details.

-What you can use:
+**What you can use**:

 * **easy and efficient:** adapts SMPLify-X to the videos of talking persons with several good practices.